GustavoGil13/bet-web-scraper/README.md

 Choose a game:
 ```
 Just choose a game number, type it and press enter.
 It should redirect the web browser to the respective game and start scraping it.
 The game can then be found in the *games_scraped* folder (there is also an example of a game).
 Don´t mind the warnings and enjoy it!

-I have around 3000 games scraped from the website.
-If you need them for research purpose or anything like that contact me via email: gustavogillmorais@gmail.com